 Previously, she was a research intern for Seattle Human Rights Commission and researched the local human rights and civil rights cases.
 Also, she worked as an administrative assistant at an international relief organization in California.
 She also worked as an assistant teacher for special students at various elementary schools for five years.

-Eva Navarijo comes to IAS with 12 years direct experience advising first-generation, low-income, and underrepresented university students in academic, study abroad, and residential environments.
+Eva Navarijo comes to IAS with 12 years direct experience advising first-generation, low-income, and underrepresented university students in academic, study abroad, and residence hall settings.
 She also brings significant experience with grant-funded program management and assessment.
-As director of the First Scholars program at Washington State University she has overseen programming, counseling, and advising for first-generation college students; led a living learning community for first-generation college students; and co-founded First-Generation Abroad, to provide access to study abroad and global leadership learning opportunities.
+As the former director of the First Scholars program at Washington State University she has overseen programming, counseling, and advising for first-generation college students; led a living learning community for first-generation college students; and co-founded First-Generation Abroad, to increase access to study abroad and global leadership learning opportunities.
 She also trains faculty and staff on best practices for engaging and serving first-generation students.

 As an undergraduate at Washington State University, Eva participated in TRIO Student Support Services and was selected to join the McNair Achievement Program.
 She graduated with an Honors BA in English, focused on Multicultural Literature and Pedagogy.
-She is currently completing a doctoral dissertation in American Studies at Saint Louis University, focusing on student activism and the Third World Liberation Front in the California Bay Area.
+She completed graduate studies at Saint Louis University in the American Studies program.